djpapzin/Comment-Scope/TO_DO.md

 - [ ] Implement a comment filtering system using safety settings, users must be able to have a n option to filter harmful/unwanted bu by default,all comments are shown.
 - [x] The emoji must appear before the title
 - [ ] Turn all the groups into side navigation tabs
+- [ ] Powered by Gemini AI must be in itylics